 The new service differs in a number of ways to those offered elsewhere in Australia:

 1. Adult patients are treated without general anaesthesia, routinely being given just non-steroidal anti-inflammatories with top-up opiates as necessary.
-This allows treatment outside the confines of operating theatres with a more rapid turnover and access to treatment 10 sessions/week.
+This allows treatment outside the confines of operating theatres with a more rapid turnover and access to treatment up to 10 sessions/week.

 Our intention is to provide all elective patients lithotripsy within 28 days of referral, and treat urgent stones (patients with colic) within 24 hours.

-We want to provide as much support to GPs as possible and are happy to provide roadshows or demonstrations within the new unit.
+We want to provide as much support to GPs as possible and are happy to provide roadshows or demonstrations within the unit.

 Picture above: Storz SLK Modulith In-line lithotripter in dedicated treatment room